ais-open/azure-blueprint/README.md

 ### Post-deployment instructions

-1. Set Retention time - Set the data retention time in the OMS portal from 31 to 365 days.
+1. Set Retention time - Set the data retention time in the OMS resource blade from 31 to 365 days to meet FedRamp compliance
-2. Configure Always On - See this [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-ps-sql-alwayson-availability-groups)

 ### Accessing deployed resources